 - It is often difficult to implement.

-- It requires significant change management.
+- It requires significant training and change management.

 - ERP modules are often less sophisticated than specialized software and go unused or must be replaced.